 - butter, melted * you can substitute vegan margarine to make it dairy-free

-So, if you want to know what to put on popcorn besides butter or you are looking for a creative popcorn flavoring recipe, this quick and easy Harvest Popcorn recipe is perfect!
+So, if you want to know what to put on popcorn besides butter or you are looking for a creative popcorn flavoring recipe, this quick and easy Harvest Popcorn recipe is the perfect snack!

 👪 Serving size